Product returns: How digital shelf analytics can cut the cost

 According to consumer research, the common reasons for returning products include:

 Digital shelf analytics software gives brands insight into three key aspects of their digital shelf operations: buyer behavior, product performance, and channel competition.
 This type of insight is invaluable if you’re selling online.
-From avoiding stock-outs or missing product listing content to seeing how you compare to your competitors, digital shelf analytics is a must-have software tool for any future-thinking e-commerce strategy.
+From avoiding stock-outs or missing product listing content to seeing how you compare to your competitors, digital shelf analytics is a must-have software tool for any forward-thinking e-commerce strategy.

 Plus, when it comes to helping reduce product returns, there are key advantages of having digital shelf analytics.